 Formalisation of the changes in the learning agreement:

-If the student wishes to cancel participation in (a) subject(s) specified in the original learning agreement:
+If the student wishes to cancel participation in a subject specified in the original learning agreement:

 NB!
 The learning agreement along with annexes must match the transcript of records of the studies completed abroad, i.e. the planned and the actual list of subjects must match.

-Students participating in the Erasmus programme have also to submit the copy of "Transcript of Records" to the International Student Service.
-More information: Erasmus student exchange
+Students participating in the Erasmus+ programme also have to submit the copy of Transcript of Records to UT Study Abroad Centre.
+More information: Erasmus student exchange.

 It is important that a doctoral student who goes to study abroad for at least 12 days is registered as a student studying abroad.
 To that end, the doctoral student must draw up a study plan and the corresponding annex, specifying the courses to be taken abroad and their position in the UT curriculum.
 If the aim of the studies abroad is to do research, a research plan must be drawn up and annexed to the study plan.
 In that case no annex regarding courses is required.
 At the dean’s office, the doctoral student is registered as a student studying abroad on the basis of the dean’s directive.